 Top / Featured Image Credits: THATS MY OWN PHOTO OF MY MOM WHY WOULD I ATTRIBUTE IT?
 Because I can and should — flickr photo by cogdogblog http://flickr.com/photos/cogdog/4131708783 shared under a Creative Commons (BY) license

-The post "If You Can Explain Twitter to Your Mom…" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2015/09/explain-twitter-to-your-mom/) on September 11, 2015.
+The post "If You Can Explain Twitter to Your Mom…" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2015/09/explain-twitter-to-your-mom/) on September 11, 2015.